-A heartbeat, for example, can be extremely meaningful information when recorded and analyzed on sophisticated electrocardiogram equipment.
-So can electrical impulses reflecting the load level in a power network, or numeric digits representing the availability of a seat for you on an a rplane-when processed by a modern computer.
+seartbeat, for example, can be extremely meaningful information ded and analyzed on sophisticated electrocardiogram equipment ctrical impulses reflecting the load level in a power network, or igits representing the availability of a seat for you on an aren processed by a modern computer.

-These and a wide range of similar types of data are clearly recognized today as information, the kind of information on which we increasingly depend for the growth and health of our economy, the smooth functioning of our institutions - and, even more important, for the quality of our individual lives.
+ese and a wide range of similar types of data are clearly recognized formation, the kind of information on which we increasingly depend for the growth and health of our economy, the smooth functioning of our institutions - and, even more important, for the quality of our individual lives.